knayan2005/my-polls/README.md

 my-polls
 ========

-This project allows user to create the polls and publish it.
+This project allows user to create the polls and see its realtime result.

 Using MEAN Stack :)